Kitchen Stewardship | Caring for All Our Gifts

 One possible reason why low carb diets contribute to weight loss is that lectins, found in most abundance in those starchy foods like grains, legumes, and potatoes, can mimic hormones, namely insulin.
 Their binding property can cause them to bind to the insulin receptor and mimic insulin, telling the body, “Make fat.”
 Bummer.
 It also stays attached to the insulin receptor, delivering its message constantly.
 Bigger bummer.

-How Can we Avoid Lectins?
+How Can We Avoid Lectins?

 Cooking doesn’t really affect most lectins, but two traditional food preparation methods destroy or nearly completely diminish lectin content: